-He then went to the Korea Baseball Organization in 2008, pitching for the Kia Tigers.30 “Lima played as a Tiger for seven months from the beginning of the 2008 season, before being ousted in the middle of the season for underperforming.
+He then went to the Korea Baseball Organization in 2008, pitching for the Kia Tigers.30 “Lima played as a Tiger for three months from the beginning of the 2008 season, before being ousted in the middle of the season for underperforming.
 He was 3-3 with a 4.89 ERA in his 14 appearances.”31 He returned to the Atlantic League, going 5-5, 4.98 in 11 starts for the Camden Riversharks.

-Lima spent his final pro summer in the Golden Baseball League in 2009, posting totals of 6-7, 4.62 in 16 starts, first for the Long Beach Armada and then the Edmonton Capitals.
+Lima spent his final pro summer in the independent Golden Baseball League in 2009, posting totals of 6-7, 3.95 in 16 starts, first for the Long Beach Armada and then the Edmonton Capitals.
 He never lost hope of making it back to The Show.
 “We’re all here for the same thing,” he told the Los Angeles Times while pitching for Long Beach (one teammate was another pitcher who died too soon, Hideki Irabu).
 “If you work hard and stay focused, no reason you can’t get picked up by some major league team.
 I’m not giving up, man.
 Trust me, I’ll be back.
 It’ll be Lima Time again.”32

 Lima’s last professional action came in Dominican winter ball.
 He played off and on there for 14 seasons, starting in 1991-92 with his local team, Águilas Cibaeñas.
 He spent several winters with the Escogido Leones before coming back to the Águilas in 2004.
 Overall, he posted a record of 32-26, 3.12 in the Dominican League.
 Although he was just 1-4 with a 6.39 ERA in the winter of 2009-10, he still planned to play again, even though he did not sign with any club for the summer of 2010.33